Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 ### Prerequisites
 Before you start, make sure you have:

 - A dbt project set up.
-If you don't have one, follow the [Quickstart guides](/guides?tags=Quickstart) guide to help you get started.
+If you don't have one, follow the [Semantic Layer quickstart guide](/guides/sl-snowflake-qs?step=1) or the [dbt Cloud quickstart guides)(/guides?tags=Quickstart) guide to help you get started.

 ## Add a time spine SQL model